- 1 Meeting the Founder

 Meeting the Founder

 Natalie came to Vietnam 13 years ago.
 After a successful career in hospitality (she worked for a luxury hotel chain in the US and the UK), she wanted to explore the world and add deeper meaning to her life.
-She joined an NGO, focusing for the next few years on developing young people in Vietnam, by training them on all aspects of the hotel and hospitality industry.
+So she joined an NGO, focusing for the next few years on developing young people in Vietnam.
+Training them on all aspects of the hotel and hospitality industry.
 Though she thoroughly enjoyed this, it became apparent that her initial desire, which let her to Vietnam in the first place, was still not fulfilled.
-She took a year out to focus on herself, travel, and learn and train in Reiki, massage techniques, nutrition, and yoga.
-Back in Vietnam again, she opened Nomad Yoga, established her business and became a mother of two—all within less than two years.
+So she took a year out to focus on herself, travel, and learn and train in Reiki, massage techniques, nutrition, and yoga.
+Once back in Vietnam again, she opened Nomad Yoga, established her business and became a mother of two—all within less than two years.

-When Hidden met with Natalie, we were greeted with the warmest smile.
+When Hidden met with Natalie, she greeted us with the warmest smile.
 Her radiant personality shines through everything she does, and we saw a woman who is content within herself and her life.
-It was easy to connect with her and obvious why people are drawn to her and her business.
+She’s easy to connect with and it’s obvious why people are drawn to her and her business.

 The Core of Nomad Yoga